luomus/laji-api/breaking-changes.md

 The new API's /taxa endpoints introduce many breaking changes.
 Key design changes in the API include:

-* All query parameters used for filtering are now moved to the request body, which must be named `filters`.
+* All query parameters used for filtering are now moved to the request body.
 * Data can now be filtered using any property from the response model.
 (The old filter query parameters only allowed filtering by a limited set of fields.)
 * Old filter parameter names are no longer supported.
 Use the corresponding property names from the model.
 For example, `informalGroupFilters` -> `informalTaxonGroups`
 * Aggregate queries have been moved to their own endpoints: for example  `/taxa/{id}/species/aggregate`.